pca2/bootcamp/javascript_2.md

 ## Inheritance/Prototypes

 Before we get into any of the inheritance stuff I think it may be helpful to frame the purpose of general inheritance in programming.
-I've always found the following quote from Sandi Metz's _Practical Object-Oriented Design_ insightful:
+I've always found the following quote from Sandi Metz's _Practical Object-Oriented Design_ helpful:

 > Inheritance is, at its core, a mechanism for automatic message delegation.
 It defines a forwarding path for not-understood messages.
 It creates relationships such that, if one object cannot respond to a received message, it delegates that message to another.(106)